 Thanks to everyone involved in this project, the rancher keeps ranching, the Air Force keeps training, and wildlife such as the lesser prairie chicken can keep dancing on the protected shortgrass prairie they like to call home.

-NMLC is currently engaged in another REPI program with the U.S. Army’s two million-acre White Sands Missile Range in southern New Mexico, to work with landowners within the range’s 850,000 acre “buffer zone” to restrict incompatible development on their ranches through conservation easements.
-So far, we have three projects in the works that when completed this year will conserve nearly 30,000 acres around the range.
-Stay tuned for more details.
+NMLC is currently engaged in another REPI program with the U.S. Army’s 2 million-acre White Sands Missile Range in southern New Mexico, to work with landowners within the range’s 850,000 acre “buffer zone” to restrict incompatible development on their ranches through conservation easements.